chrishefele/crashview/README.md

 The original, raw datasets are in the /download directory.  input_crashes.csv is a symbolic link to an appropriate input dataset.

 The output files of the geocoding scripts are all put in the /data directory.
+Older results are in subdirectories (e.g. for bike_crashes, or car_crashes)

 All the datasets can be rebuilt using the /src/mk_all_data.sh script, which coordinates all the other scripts.